davidalger/docker-images-php/README.md

 ## Additional Extensions

-These images are based on the `centos:8` image using the Remi's RPMs Repository to install PHP including the following extensions:
+These images are built top of the official CentOS Stream 8 images using Remi's RPMs Repository to install PHP and include the following extensions:

 * bcmath
 * gd